Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Names must be matches within following description exactly.

+### *Just yourself*

+info: from now on, single playered session will / may trigger this line

+Joel: (name / player 1 / none)!!
+Just yourself?
+Well, apparently this game is better played together.
+But uh, I get it.
+Friend's hard, you know that.
+Anyway, enjoy the game.
+Oh one more, remember you can just bring AI next time, or replay surveys to virtually multiplayers.
+Yeah you can do that.

 ### Candy Barre

 Joel: Hehey, Candy's here.
 And joinin' right here today!
 Sup, buddy?, Okay, what do you think?
 I know it's messy here, but uh.. yeah.
 Thancc for coming with us here, and enjoy the game.